2015 Ford Edge problems

 Certainly, the Nissan Murano wins the style points here.
 Ford Edge soldiers on with stellar safety figures and good value in affordable versions.
 Even though the Nissan Murano is one of the best-designed cars in the category and consists of a phenomenal powertrain, it has some issues of its own.

 The car is not known to be as reliable as the Ford Edge.
 Also, the fuel economy is lower in the Nissan Murano.
 The main issue with the Nissan Murano is the price.
-While Ford Edge is much more affordable, the Nissan Murano is a bit on the expensive side.
+While the Ford Edge is much more affordable, the Nissan Murano is a bit on the expensive side.

 Ford Edge vs. Jeep Grand Cherokee